kashmervil/trik-upload/README.md

 __TRIK-Upload__ also has set of clumsy hotkeys for uploading/running/stopping/configuring your project (it's actually hard to find free consistent key combinations in a big IDE).

 ## Notes
+For installation, using, and futher documentation see [project-wiki](https://github.com/kashmervil/Upload-Extension/wiki)

 The plugin is still in beta and needs features, email me for getting the roadmap.
 Even though __TRIK-Upload__ gives me a huge productivity gain with my another project [trik-sharp](http://www.github.com/kashmervil/trik-sharp) which stands for .NET library for robotics programming.